 The aim is to implement a revenue model that reduces the City's reliance on electricity sales to sustain its operations.
-As consumers become more energy-efficient and adopt more SSEG, the electricity distribution business model needs to change to keep the City's rates account affordable, as well as financially sustainable.
+As consumers become more energy-efficient and adopt more small-scale embedded generation, the electricity distribution business model needs to change to keep the City's rates account affordable, as well as financially sustainable.
 The City's electricity tariffs will also need to be constantly reviewed to be increasingly cost-reflective while remaining affordable.